syncfusion-content/ej2-spreadsheet-docs/ej2-javascript/spreadsheet/how-to/get-filtered-rows.md

 ---
 layout: post
-title: Get the filtered row details in the ##Platform_Name## Spreadsheet control | Syncfusion
+title: Get the filtered rows in ##Platform_Name## Spreadsheet control | Syncfusion
-description: Learn here all about how to get the filtered row details in Syncfusion ##Platform_Name## Spreadsheet control of Syncfusion Essential JS 2 and more.
+description: Learn here all about how to get the filtered rows in Syncfusion ##Platform_Name## Spreadsheet control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
 control: Spreadsheet
 publishingplatform: ##Platform_Name##